Parker Place

-Parker Place (百家店) is a 61,000 sqft shopping mall in Richmond, British Columbia.
+Parker Place (百家店 (Hundred Stores)) is a 61,000 sqft shopping mall in Richmond, British Columbia.
 It is located on No. 3 Road, in Richmond's Golden Village, the main Asian district.
 It primarily serves the Asian Canadian population of Richmond.

 It contains about 150 stores.
-Its Chinese name literally translates to "Hundred Stores".
+The literal translation of its Chinese name is 'Hundred Stores'.
 Most of its stores are mid-sized and there are no real dominant tenants.

 In popular culture

 Parker Place was one of the filming locations in the CBC Television miniseries Dragon Boys.
-Parker Place is set to appear on the tenth season of The Amazing Race Canada.
+Parker Place appeared tenth season of The Amazing Race Canada.